battre/autocomplete-attribute-explainer/README.md

 Spec) are:

-1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need, enables browser vendors faciliate a better autofill experience.
+1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need, enables browser vendors to faciliate a better autofill experience.

-2. In our opinion the metrics above indicate that websites frequently ask for street names and house numbers.
+2. The metrics above indicate to us that in multiple countries, websites predominately ask for separate street name and house numbers rather than street addresses or address lines as they are defined by the autocomplete attribute.
 They choose to use these formats despite a lack of support by the autocomplete attribute, so we don’t expect that nudging website authors towards an address representation with `address-line1, 2, 3`, is likely to succeed (c/f https://github.com/whatwg/html/issues/4986#issuecomment-552055169).

-3. We see that some websites try using autocomplete attributes for this use case.
+3. We see that some websites try to borrow the existing autocomplete attributes for this use case.
 They typically choose `address-line1` for the street name and `address-line2` for the house number.
-The effect on Chrome was pretty random from a user’s perspective, depending on the address profile stored.
+The effect on Chrome is pretty random from a user’s perspective, depending on the address profile stored.
 We also see that website authors introduce unofficial/self-defined attributes like `house-number` and pair them with official attributes like `given-name` and `family-name`.

 4. Even if browsers decide not to support street names and house numbers, adding them to the spec could be a win in the sense that forms are not filled